MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/using-mbidgeneratorexe-to-generate-hardware-ids.md

 MBIDGenerator.exe [/Test] <input file> [<output file>]
 ```

-**Note**
+> [!NOTE]
-The *Test* parameter provides non-hashed output and should not be used for generating hardware IDs for submission to the Windows Dev Center Dashboard.
+> The *Test* parameter provides non-hashed output and should not be used for generating hardware IDs for submission to the Windows Dev Center Dashboard.

 ## Output

 The output from the MBIDGenerator.exe is through a standard command-line output display.
 Optionally, you can specify a path and file name for the output file.
 Errors are always reported back to the command prompt.